Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Laser beam diffraction and frequency upconversion

 where $I_{r0}$ is the intensity of the reference beam.
 Since $\varphi=\int_0^t \Delta\omega dt'$, one can find out the frequency shift $\Delta\omega$ through $\Delta I/I_{r0}$.
 Note that the proportional relation in Eq.~(\ref{homodyne2}) only holds for $\Delta I \ll I_{r0}$.

-Numerically, we show the homodyne signal $ (c\varepsilon_0/2)|E_r - E|^2$ at three different snapshot in Fig.~\ref{interf2}.
-The reference beam is obtain via a separate simulation of the same laser beam without encountering the electron beam.
+Numerically, we show the homodyne signal $ (c\varepsilon_0/2)|E_r - E|^2$ at three different snapshots in Fig.~\ref{interf2} assuming instantaneous detector response time.
+Slower detectors will not detect the wavelength-scale fringes but the intensity envelope will be the same.
+The reference beam is obtained via a separate simulation of the same laser beam without encountering the electron beam.
 The interference signifies the change of electromagnetic field.
+The radiation pattern in Fig.~\ref{interf2}(c) consists of two types of signals, including a pattern that propagates along the laser direction and a pattern that radiates to the whole space.
+The propagation radiation pattern is the result of interference of phase-shifted post-interaction beam and the reference beam.
+The latter radiation pattern is the point-source-like pair emission caused by the finite pair plasma size.
 It confirms that the radiation starts at the location where pairs are generated and then expands to the whole space.
-The radiation pattern in Fig.~\ref{interf2}(c) consists of two types of signals, including a pattern that propagates a long the laser direction and a pattern that radiates to the whole space.
-The propagation radiation pattern is the result of interference of phase-shifted post-interaction beam and the reference beam.
-The latter radiation pattern is the point-source-like pair emission.

-Our simulation assumes linearly polarized laser with an electric field in the $y$-direction.
-Compared to a circularly polarized laser, the linear polarization can achieve $\sqrt{2}$-fold higher peak field amplitude at the same laser energy.
-Although the circularly polarized laser has a constant amplitude, the exponential dependence of the pair growth rate obviously favors higher amplitude of linear polarization.